 What’s nicer than a newly cleaned birdbath, filled with fresh water and sparkling in the sunlight?
 Well, having the water level just perfect is a personal issue with me, but other than that, the only thing better is having birds land, sip and splash—or is it?
 What if you could also enjoy a spraying column of glittering dewdrops, a refreshing, misty haze over the bath or the sound of water trickling down dampened rocks?
 You can!
 And very inexpensively, too.

-Moving water also is very attractive to birds.
-To bring your bird bath to life and get the water moving, glittering and glistening, you can add a recycling fountain, a dripper, a mister, a battery operated agitator or even a solar powered fountain with interchangeble spray heads.
+Moving water is very attractive to birds.
+To bring your birdbath to life and get the water moving, glittering and glistening, you can add a recycling fountain, a dripper, a mister, a battery operated agitator or even a solar powered fountain with interchangeble spray heads.
 Let’s look at how each of them work.

 Recycling fountains are highly reliable and recycle the water with an electric pump.
 You supply the outdoor, grounded extension cord.
-Various styles are available including mini waterfalls where the water tumbles down several tiers of tiny “rock” landings, and “rock” based bubblers where the water bubbles out of the top of the rock and trickles down the sides.
+Various styles are available including mini waterfalls where the water tumbles down several tiers of tiny “rock” landings and “rock” based bubblers where the water bubbles out of the top of the rock and trickles down the sides.
 They run night and day until you pull the plug!

 Battery-operated agitators, such as the Water Wiggler, operate day and night for months on a single D battery.
-They sit up in the water and small “paddles” below spin to create the water movement.
+They sit up in the water and small “paddles” below spin to create the water movement, which sparks birds’ curiosity!

 Another thing to consider when deciding on a bubbler, a fountain or a sprayer is that when water is projected upwards, there is evaporation and sometimes overspray, which will cause the water in the bath to need refilling more often—especially with a device that recycles the water rather than constantly supplying new water as in a dripper.
-But topping up the bird bath a little more often is a small price to pay for the beauty of moving, splashing water.
+But topping up the birdbath a little more often is a small price to pay for the beauty of moving, splashing water.

 But whatever you choose, adding a small accessory to your birdbath can greatly enhance its attractiveness to the birds and is lovely to watch!